Maths is important.

 Zeta – decimals, percents, and conversions

-Placement tests can be downloaded here.
-It’s important to follow the instructions – if they struggle a little with a test, stop.
+Placement tests are online here.
+It’s important to follow the instructions – if your child struggles a little with a test, stop.
 Don’t think that because they can kind of do it they can go to the next level.
 We’re educating here, not just trying to keep up with arbitrary levels, and that means our kids need to know it well before progressing to more complex material.

 Rex, for example, didn’t even do the first sum on the Alpha test.
 He looked at the first problem and said ‘Is that a plus sign?’
 Then he started counting on his fingers to work it out (finger counting is a no-no), so I told him he’d failed miserably and would be starting with Alpha.
 He thought this was utterly hilarious.